LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 Instances behind an ELB can be graciously [removed](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) from the load balancer without losing connections.
-You should enable the connection draining feature, and then you just need to append this snippet to your user_data script, assuming your instances have enough IAM role permissions to remove themselves from the load balancer:
+You should enable the connection draining feature, and then you just need to append a snippet to your user_data script, assuming your instances have enough IAM role permissions to remove themselves from the load balancer.

 ### ECS container hosts ###

-The container hosts can now be [drained](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-draining.html) in a similar way, migrating all the Docker containers to the other hosts from your cluster before the spot instance is terminated.
+The container hosts can be [drained](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-draining.html) in a similar way, by migrating all the Docker containers to the other hosts from your cluster before the spot instance is terminated.
 This blog [post](https://aws.amazon.com/blogs/compute/how-to-automate-container-instance-draining-in-amazon-ecs/) explains it in great detail, until AWS hopefully implements this out of the box.